Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: Well, I conducted my annual experiment and tweeted, "Solana is the ultimate form of blockchain," just to see the reaction.

-This year's reaction was much better than last year.
+The response this year was much better than last year.
 Last year, every Ethereum enthusiast came to attack me.
 But this year is different because many people just experienced some collapses two weeks ago.
 So the discussions this year have been relatively rational.

-Imran: Speaking of this, I think it relates to the issue we discussed earlier.
+Imran: Speaking of this, I think it relates to the issues we discussed earlier.
 Alliance, as a neutral startup accelerator, is currently investing in multiple projects, including about 100 Layer 1 and Layer 2 projects, as well as some emerging platforms like Mega ETH, Monad, Abstract, Story Protocol, and Hyper Liquid, etc.

 I was somewhat surprised by Abstract's performance; although the launch went well, their focus on consumer market strategies seems unpopular, and many users are starting to churn.
-I think this frequent rotation of launches makes users feel fatigued, and the liquidity flowing into these Layer 1 projects is gradually decreasing.
+I believe this frequent rotation of launches makes users feel fatigued, and the liquidity flowing into these Layer 1 projects is gradually decreasing.

 The Trend of Developers Migrating from Ethereum to Solana